quantumqoder/curelang/SYNTAXES.md

 # Callables (includes constructor functions, procedures, functions, properties)

-In CSE, callables are the most important and fundamental entity around which the whole programming language is build.
+In CURE, callables are the most important and fundamental entity around which the whole programming language is build.
 Everything is a callable and as well a sequence (more on this later).
 In different sitatuons, these callables can act as constructors, procedures, functions or even properties.

-Constructors, in CSE, are callables which return an instance of the callable type.
+Constructors, in CURE, are callables which return an instance of the callable type.

 Procedures are callable which also return an instance of callable type, but not assigned to any identifier.
-Basically, in CSE, there's no difference between a procedure and a constructor, if the call is aasigned, then the callable is a constructor, if the call is not assigned, then it's a procedure.
+Basically, in CURE, there's no difference between a procedure and a constructor, if the call is aasigned, then the callable is a constructor, if the call is not assigned, then it's a procedure.

 Functions are callables which return values.
 Pure functions can not be enforced, but can be implemented through proper design.
-Thus in CSE, callables are allowed to have side-effects.
+Thus in CURE, callables are allowed to have side-effects.

 Properties are properties.
 They are directly excuted without invoking, but can ve invoked as well. what'll happen in the following scenario??
 `name(param1) = dump(param1)` `name` will dump param1, name = name will dump param, name(raj) = preet will dump raj, preet. meaning properties are callable first and then property.